microsoft/PartnerResources/_docs/Skilling/academies.md

     visualstyle="tiny"
 %}

+Be sure to check out the Microsoft Partner Showcase!
+The Partner Showcase features technical conversatons with Microsoft Partners and their solutions.
+Join Microsoft CSAs and Partners from around the world to get their perspectives on the tech industry and go hands-on with their solutions.

+{% include series.md
+    includetags="microsoft partner showcase|showcase content"
+    includemethod="all"
+    sortfield="updated" sortorder="desc" showdate="true" limit=5
+    visualstyle="tiny"
+%}

 ### [AI/ML Academy](/PartnerResources/skilling/ai-ml-academy)
 The AI/ML Academy features content in 5 areas: Prebuilt AI, applied AI, Build Your Own AI, ML Platform, and ML Engineering in Production (MLOPS).
 Each section dives into different aspects of AI/ML solutions, leveraging many Azure AI services like Azure Cognitive Services, Azure Machine Learning, and DevOps integration.